samuelgoldenbaum/elementor-responsive-image/readme.md

-# Elementor Responsive Image Widget
+# Responsive Image For Elementor Widget
 ## Overview
-Elementor Responsive Image is a responsive image widget for [Elementor](https://elementor.com).
+Responsive Image For Elementor is a responsive image widget for [Elementor](https://elementor.com).

 ## Why?
 There is no responsive image control within Elementor.
 Elementor does allow for responsive background images, but has no native responsive `img` or `picture` tags.